knative/docs/docs/versioned/install/installing-contour.md

 # Installing Contour for Knative

-This guide shows how to install Contour in three ways:
+This page shows how to install Contour in three ways:

 - By using Contour’s example YAML.
 - By using the Helm chart for Contour.